pygmalios/spark-checkpoint-experience/README.md

 **In case of bad luck/extreme Kafka retention configuration checkpointed state has to be reset** to be able to restart the job.
 There are also other cases (implementation logic/data structure breaking changes) when you have to reset the accumulated state.

-So the bottom line is **don't use Spark Streaming checkpoint state to store anything you cannot easily reload** from an external source.
+The bottom line is **don't use Spark Streaming checkpoint state to store anything you cannot easily reload** from an external source.